maelys-mcardle/snowflake/README.md

 ### Run

-To see how the interpreter understands the Snowflake program, run:
+To see how the interpreter understands the Snowflake program, use the `--print` or `-p` option:

 ```
 ./snowflake --print your-snowflake-program.sn
 ```

-To execute a Snowflake program, run:
+To execute a Snowflake program, use the `--run` or `-r` option:
 ```
 ./snowflake --run your-snowflake-program.sn
 ```